 The Washington, D.C.
 Chapter of the National Railway Historical Society, Inc. (Washington, D.C.
 Chapter NRHS) or DCNRHS is a non-profit 501(c)(3) education organization.
 DCNRHS was chartered in the District of Columbia in 1944.

-Membership in DCNRHS is open to all those interested in the objectives and mission of this Society; the annual membership fees are nominal.
-We have over 400 members.
+Membership in DCNRHS is open to all those interested in the objectives and mission of this Society; the annual membership fees are by donation.
+We have over 500 members.